Experts in Defending Confiscation Orders

 From an accounting perspective, the first stage of the process is for the prosecution to serve a Section 16 Statement of Information.

-The Section 16 statements tends to be on a standard template which sets out the background to the matter, the defendant's Benefit and Available Amount.
+The Section 16 statement tends to be on a standard template which sets out the background to the matter, the defendant's Benefit and Available Amount.

 The 'benefit' obtained by the defendant is defined either in terms of a specific crime or on the assumption that he has a criminal lifestyle.